jmlewis/valett/README.md

 	coffee scrabble.coffee

-One could also use valett to calculate board difficulty in a game like Boggle (boards with neighboring letters that have a low probability of transitioning to each other are harder).
+One could also use Valett to calculate board difficulty in a game like Boggle (boards with neighboring letters that have a low probability of transitioning to each other are harder).

 ## Installation